Kazuya Tatekabe: Career

 The Izumiza theater company performed plays about the People's Republic of China, but most of the plays were ideological and were considered uninteresting.
 When Tatekabe was asked if he wanted to do it, he accepted before going on-stage.

 After TV broadcasting began, Tatekabe officially began his career as a voice actor.
-His first voice acting roles were in dubbing foreign films.
+His first voice acting roles were dubbing foreign films.
 He had no memory of the first dub he partook in, other than being told that it would be "profitable".

 Tatekabe's television drama debut was in Dial 110.
-Tatekabe was a member of the theatre company Mitou, Tokyo Actors' Cooperative and Ezaki Productions throughout his career.
+Tatekabe was a member of the theater company Mitou, Tokyo Actor's Consumer's Cooperative Society and Ezaki Productions throughout his career.

+He originally performed using under his real name Kazuya Tatekabe (立壁 和也), but after appearing in Time Bokan, he changed his name to Kazuya Tatekabe (たてかべ和也) so that children could easily understand it.

-There was a slight misunderstanding between Tatekabe and his manager at the agency, and at first he thought it was a mismatch, but soon realized that there were other people around him who had similar doubts.
-Having decided to do it himself, in 1979, Tatekabe officially founded Office Chuo, and served as both its president and as a voice actor.
-He tried to sell everyone by acting as a manager, but in the end, he was the only popular one, so he had no desire to be both actor and manager at the same time.
-He had no choice doing it because of Time Bokan and Doraemon, though in reality he wanted to sell everyone.
+There was a slight misunderstanding between Tatekabe and his manager at the agency, and he initially thought it was a mismatch, but soon realized that there were other people around him who had similar doubts.
+Having decided to do it himself, in 1979, Tatekabe officially founded Office Chuo, serving as both its president and as a voice actor.
+He tried to sell everyone by acting as a manager, but in the end, he was the only popular one, so he had no desire to be actor and manager at the same time.
+He had no choice but to do it because of Time Bokan and Doraemon, though in reality he wanted to sell everyone.
 During his time at Office Chuo, he met Kenyu Horiuchi.
 The people who had been with him despite the opposition of the agency members said, "Let's keep going like this," because they had been working hard for five years.
-However, as pressure came on the agency, they realized tht things would be hard if they went on as is, so they decided to merge in 1984 and absorbed into Production Baobab.
+However, as pressure came on the agency, they realized that things would be hard if they went on as is, so they decided to merge in 1984 and absorbed into Production Baobab.
 After Horiuchi ended up leaving Baobab to establish Kenyu Office, Tatekabe also decided to leave with him in order to work for the same agency, serving as director.

 Awards

-In 2004, for the 25th anniversary of the Doraemon movies, Tatekabe along his regular co-stars Nobuyo Ōyama, Noriko Ohara, Michiko Nomura, and Kaneta Kimotsuki received the Rikiya Tayama Award at the 14th Japan Movie Critics Awards.
-In November 2006, Tatekabe received the Special Award at the 11th Animation Kobe along his regular Doraemon co-stars and in March 2007, Tatekabe received the 3rd Lifetime Achievement Award at the Tokyo International Anime Fair 2007 alongside his regular co-stars on Doraemon.
+In 2005, Tatekabe, along his Doraemon co-stars Nobuyo Ōyama, Noriko Ohara, Michiko Nomura, and Kaneta Kimotsuki, received the Rikiya Tayama Award at the 14th Japan Movie Critics Awards.
+In November 2006, they received the Special Award at the 11th Animation Kobe and in March 2007, they received the 3rd Lifetime Achievement Award at the Tokyo International Anime Fair.